Game Intelligence: Theory and Computation: Response to common theoretical questions

-While the metrics such as GPL, AGPL, and Accuracy are useful and informative, it is easy to see that they are not consistent in part because they do not depend on the outcome of a game.
-Analogously, the intelligence measurements discussed in section~\ref{sec:literature} would not be consistent.
+It is easy to see that purely machine-based metrics such as MP would not be consistent in part because they do not depend on the outcome of a game.
+Analogously, the intelligence measures discussed in section~\ref{sec:literature} would not be consistent.